raul23/ebook-classifier-training/README.rst

 Conclusion
 ==========
-In conclusion, it looks like ``SGDClassifier`` is your model of choice if you are working with relatively large dataset.
+In conclusion, it looks like ``SGDClassifier`` is your model of choice if you are working with a relatively large dataset of text from ebooks.
 It was choosen as the model with the best trade-off between test score and training/testing time for both medium-size and large datasets:

 - `medium-size (202 documents) dataset <#benchmarking-classifiers-medium>`_::